FX-Wizard/blog/content/posts/deadline-linux-server.md

 Please enter the name of the user that will be running the Remote Connection Server.
 Note: This user must have access to the database certificate.

-Username [root]: admin
+Username [root]: deadline
 ```
-Not reccomended to use root.
-This example is using an already existing user account called `admin`.
+Not recommended to use root.
+This example is using an already existing user account called `deadline`.

-*type admin then enter*
+*type deadline then enter*

 ```
 ----------------------------------------------------------------------------